strapdata/elassandra/docs/elassandra/source/configuration.rst

 * At index level, setting is *index.<property_name>*
 * At table level, setting is configured as a *_meta:{ "<property_name> : <value> }* for a document type.

-For exemple, ``drop_on_delete_index`` can be :
+For example, ``drop_on_delete_index`` can be :

 * set as a system property ``es.drop_on_delete_index`` for all created indices.
 * set at the cluster level with the ``cluster.default_drop_on_delete_index`` dynamic settings,
 * set at the index level with the ``index.drop_on_delete_index`` dynamic index settings,
 * set as the Elasticsearch document type level with ``_meta : { "drop_on_delete_index":true }`` in the document type mapping.

-When a settings is dynamic, it's relevant only for cluster, index and document type setting levels, system settings defined by a JVM property are immutables.
+When a setting is dynamic, it's relevant only for cluster, index and document type setting levels, system settings defined by a JVM property are immutable.

 +-------------------------------+---------+------------------------------+------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+